Bret Maverick

 Bret Maverick is an American Western television series that starred James Garner in the title role, a professional poker player in the Old West.
-The series aired on NBC from December 1, 1981 to May 4, 1982.
+The series aired on NBC from December 1, 1981, to May 4, 1982.
 It is a sequel series to the 1957-1962 ABC series Maverick, as well the short-lived 1979 TV series Young Maverick, and that series' pilot, the 1978 TV movie The New Maverick, all of which starred Garner in the same role (though he appeared only briefly in Young Maverick).
 In the two previous series, Bret Maverick had been a solitary rounder who travels from riverboat to saloon looking for high-stakes games.
 In this series, Maverick has settled down in Sweetwater, Arizona Territory, where he owns a ranch (The Lazy Ace) and is co-owner of the town's saloon (The Red Ox).
 However, he is still always on the lookout for his next big score, and continues to gamble and practice various con games whenever the chance arises.
 The series was developed by Gordon Dawson, and produced by Garner's company Cherokee Productions (mistakenly dubbed "Comanche Productions" on the end credits) in association with Warner Bros.
 Television.

 Series overview

-Almost two decades after the original Maverick series, and a few years after his appearance in the 1978 TV movie The New Maverick, Bret Maverick has put down roots in the frontier community of Sweetwater, Arizona Territory where he's now the silent partner of the Red Ox saloon that he won in a card game.
+Almost two decades after the original Maverick series, and a few years after his appearance in the 1978 TV movie The New Maverick, Bret Maverick has put down roots in the frontier community of Sweetwater, Arizona Territory where he is now the silent partner of the Red Ox saloon that he won in a card game.
 Maverick's still a gambler, and is not above running various con games to help make the money he needs to keep his businesses afloat.
 Because of this, he is viewed with suspicion by many of the town's more prominent citizens, especially the town's newly appointed sheriff.